kirilnakov-endava/terraform-hele-task/README.md

 I have created two security groups.
 One default for allowing HTTP and SSH traffic to the instances which the ALB is also using and one SG for the RDS instance.

 ## EC2 instance
 Initially I wanted to use custom modules on the ec2 but it became difficult due to the "count" argument being incorporated with the other resources so I used resource block for the EC2.
 I have used provisioner block and connection block in the resource block, but I have stepped into some errors in the creation of it so I had done those steps manually.
+Mainly the issue I had was with the count.index in regars to the connection block "host" part as it created a cycle error